Securing a smarter grid of the future will involve an engaged and informed society.

 Short Courses, Workshops, Hands-On Training

-TCIPG is regularly invited to present workshops and short courses to small groups of utility, industry vendor, and government stakeholders.
+TCIPG is regularly invited to present workshops and short courses to small groups of utility, industry vendors, and government stakeholders.
+We are also developing a training platform that facilitates the rapid education of a wide variety of participants on important aspects of smart grid cyber security.

 Annual Industry Workshop